 - Most analysts are not able to use regex to parse out valuable information from JSON data.

 - Deprecated data flags are often missed by analyst so this will make their aggregations incorrect.

 To address these issues we need to keep the analyst/business user in mind and make all of the fields easy for them to interpret.
 The first step is to develop guidelines for how you want to clear up the data

 Naming convention and style guide

 When going through and recreating the schema with views of the relevant tables you should also clean up what is in each table.
 Do not include irrelevant columns and rename any columns that are confusing.
-Create and follow naming conventions to help people analyze data consistently because it clarifies what every column is and how it can be used.
+Naming conventions helps people analyze data consistently because it clarifies what every column is and how it can be used.

-Publish this style guide and distribute it among all of your employees, adoption of known terms becomes easier and easier.
+Publish a style guide and distribute it among all of your employees, adoption of known terms becomes easier and easier.

 There are a lot of different ways to measure how a business is performing.
 Some are fairly well known such as Monthly Active Users or Number of Trials started.
 In most businesses getting an accurate count on a metric is difficult because you need to filter out irrelevant data: